What is Credit Card Fraud in Arizona?

 4) Opt out of getting credit card offers in the mail by calling 1-888-567-8688 (1-888-5OPT-OUT).
 You'll be asked to provide some personal information such as name, address and Social Security Number, but that information will be used only to process your request.

 Because Arizona consumer and criminal laws can sometimes get complicated, it important for you to consult an experienced criminal defense lawyer if you have questions about your specific situation.
 Credit and debit card crimes can carry serious consequences in Arizona.
-Know the law and know your possible defenses.
-Get a free attorney match today to learn more.
+Know the law and know your possible defenses; or better yet, contact an Arizona criminal defense attorney near you.

 Contact a qualified attorney.